ljsinclair/featurebase-docs/help-on-help/writing-help/writing-planning-content.md

-# Planning then writing content
+# Planning content

 In general terms you can make two assumptions of your users:

 1. They want to use the product
-2. They probably have an understanding of the concepts in the product
+2. They **probably** have an understanding of some of the concepts

-You **must not** assume they know anything about your product, your code and the systems you're explaining.
+They **do not** understand:

+* How your product works
+* What they need to do to get the product to work for them
+* Internal product terminology, use-cases, and related information

+## Explaining content

 To explain **anything** to **anyone** you need to answer five questions: